DataDog/integrations-core/docs/dev/agent_integration.md

 ## Development process

-The process to build an Agent-based integration looks like the following:
+The process to build an Agent-based integration looks like this:

 1. Once you've been accepted to the [Datadog Partner Network][32], you will meet with the Datadog Technology Partner team to discuss your offering and use cases.
 2. Request a Datadog sandbox account for development through the Datadog Partner Network portal.